-This June, we spent about two weeks traveling around the Transylvania region of Romania.
-We really loved our trip.
+This June, we spent about two weeks in Transylvania, Romania.
+We absolutely loved our trip.
 We visited some of the most popular Romanian destinations and yet it felt like one of the least touristy countries we’ve been to in Europe.
-Also, each of the places we went were extremely unique.
-Not only to us as new visitors, but they were also quite different from each other.
-From palaces in Cluj-Napoca to the medieval city of Sighisoara to the green mountain towering over Brasov to buildings with eyes in Sibiu to art nouveau in Oradea, we discovered new and cool things in each place.
+Also, each of the cities in Transylvania we visited were extremely unique.
+From palaces in Cluj-Napoca to the medieval city of Sighisoara to the green mountain towering over Brasov to buildings with eyes in Sibiu to art nouveau in Oradea, we discovered new and cool things everywhere we went.
 We wrote this post to help first-time visitors to Romania or Transylvania get a feel for what a trip there might be like.
-We recount our journey and include our favorites: the things to do and see that really stood out to us, our favorite places to eat, and reviews of where we stayed.
+We recount our journey and include our favorites: the things to do in Transylvania that really stood out to us, our favorite places to eat, and reviews of where we stayed.
 We also provide some information about accessibility for each destination.
 We hope this post inspires you to visit Transylvania and helps you make the most of your Romania trip.

 Table of Contents